Are you practicing career management? Most of us think we are managing our careers, but let me ask you the following questions:

 But when I ask an employee why they are leaving and they flat-out tell me, I haven’t gotten a new opportunity, I haven’t gotten a promotion, I haven’t received a pay raise or I saw Incompetent Johnny get one of our largest clients, I always ask the following:

-Does your manager know you wanted a specific title, specific project, or specific large account?
+Does your manager know you wanted a specific title, specific project, or a specific large account?
 Have you shared these expectations with your manager?

 The usual answers which lack career management